late7/visual-meter-reader/README.md

 # Prerequisites
-Python 3.x
+Python 3.10
-OpenCV (opencv-python)
+opencv-python ( OpenCV Python library )
+matplot
-you most likely have already numpy already installed :-)
+numpy , which you most likely have already numpy already installed :-)

-You can install the required packages using: pip install opencv-python
+You can install the required packages using:

+pip install opencv-python
+pip install matplotlib
+pip install numpy

 # Usage
 Image Preparation: Ensure you have two images: